Labor and Delivery

 - Announcement necessities: Bring phone numbers and a calling card for long distance calls.
 Cell phones can only be used in designated areas.

-- Hospital stay necessities: You may want a robe and slippers, toiletries and nursing bra.
+- Hospital stay necessities: You may want a robe, slippers, toiletries and a nursing bra.

 - Mom's going home outfit: You'll want a comfortable, loose-fitting outfit for the ride home.